Jonathan435/Business-Clocks-Charts/README.md

 ### Builet With
 The DLL is written in VB.NET. <br/>
-you can use it also with C# projects. <br/>
+You can also use it with C# projects. <br/>
-two identical examples are added, for C# and for VB.NET. <br/>
+Two identical examples are added, for C# and for VB.NET. <br/>

 ## Versioning:
 We use [SemVer](http://semver.org/) for versioning.<br/>